-“It helps to map out processes, take advantage of digital tools and simplify routines.
+“In this situation, it helps to map out processes, take advantage of digital tools and simplify routines.
 There is usually a lot to gain.
-No one wants to sit up late before the next company meeting or board presentation.”
+No one wants to stay up late pouring over spreadsheets before the next company meeting or board presentation.

-“It’s time to move past spreadsheets, or at least seriously reconsider how reporting routines can be simplified, “says Søraas.
-“Business analytic, dashboard and reporting tools make reporting easier and more efficient.
-Information is readily served-up in different layers and views.
-Usually companies that are open to change and challenge the way things are done, discover that small differences in reporting can make big differences in results.”
+Companies that are open to change and challenge the way things are done, discover that small differences in reporting can make big differences in results.

 - Communicate and encourage – Make sure everyone knows about new reporting routines and the benefits.
-Use the reports actively in weekly and monthly sales meeting.
-Because no one likes to see they are falling behind, they will be quicker to update their status.
+Use dashboard reports actively in weekly and monthly sales meeting.
+Because no one likes to see they are falling behind, they will be quicker to update sales processes in SuperOffice.